Business

 Now that we understand what an IT strategy is, one question remains.
 What is the difference between an IT plan and an IT strategy?
 While an IT strategy and planning may appear related, they serve distinct organizational purposes:

-IT strategy: a long-term plan that outlines principles, objectives and initiatives to achieve business goals using technology.
+IT strategy planning: a long-term plan that outlines principles, objectives and initiatives to achieve business goals using technology.
 It emphasizes alignment, flexibility and adaptability.

 IT planning: a short-term plan that focuses on implementing specific projects, technologies and resources to achieve short-term goals.
 This involves setting priorities, budgets, timelines and allocating resources to achieve the objectives laid out in the IT strategy.